stake-house/wagyu-installer/README.md

 ## Disclaimer
 Stakehouse:
  - only runs on Ubuntu (see below for more system requirements)
- - is currently experimental - use at your own risk
+ - is not audited - use at your own risk
+ - is currently experimental and still under development
  - only runs on pyrmont (right now)
  - does not currently do anything with real ETH or mainnet (__DO NOT USE REAL ETH__)